What if you conclude that your past tax returns have understated your taxable income or gains? What should you do and how should you do it?

 In creating an online facility, HMRC has sought to establish a straightforward way for individuals to disclose unpaid taxes.
 But except in the simplest cases, there may be questions as to exactly what needs to be disclosed or how the disclosure is best made.

-For assistance with disclosures of any kind, from correcting the omission of a few pounds of bank interest to telling HMRC of a whole new business activity, please do not hesitate to contact Doug Sinclair.
-You can find his details on the right of this page.
+For assistance with disclosures of any kind, from correcting the omission of a few pounds of bank interest to telling HMRC of a whole new business activity, please do not hesitate to us.